 Marijuana: While some people vouch for the effectiveness of pot to induce sleep, a 2016 study by researchers from Boston University discovered that daily use of marijuana makes insomnia more severe.

 For our body, the simplest facts matter the most.
 Follow the below advice and surely your sleep quality will increase.
-For even better effects, you can also check a plant-based Liquid Sleep Multimineral.

 4. Sleep in your birthday suit